Waseth/A-ONE/README.md

 ## Challenges faced
 - Centering the "Book now" button inside a div

+## What I worked on
+- Book now button
+- Footer

 ##  What I Learned

 ### Centering Elements with Flexbox